bryanbraun/bryanbraun.github.io/_posts/2013-07-07-dont-ship-early-if-you-arent-going-to-ship-often.md

 ---

 <p class="p1">
-  The funny thing about "<a href="http://ma.tt/2010/11/one-point-oh/" target="_blank" title="The topic has been discussed in a lot of ways, but this is a good overview post">ship early, ship often</a>"...
+  The funny thing about "<a href="http://ma.tt/2010/11/one-point-oh/" target="_blank" rel="noopener noreferrer" title="The topic has been discussed in a lot of ways, but this is a good overview post">ship early, ship often</a>"...
 </p>

 <p class="p2">